futel/dialplan-functions/README-deploy.md

 ## Smoke test

-Receive PSTN call from a prod client, or make an outgoing call from a prod client.
+Receive PSTN call from a prod client.
+Make an outgoing PSTN call from a prod client.
+Make outgoing '#' and '0' calls from a prod client.

 ## Tear down old prod